The 10 Most Beautiful Places in the World

 Sydney Opera House, Waitomo Caves, Great Barrier Reef, Sydney Harbor Bridge, you have all kinds of attractions to keep you company while on tour to Australia and New Zealand.
 However, the moment your visit Milford Sound, everything else pales in view.
 This 1692m high mountainous fjord is where you see all those Lord of the Rings fantasies come to life, and your first glimpse is likely to leave you with butterflies in your belly.
 No wonder that Milford Sound attracts more than 500,000 visitors per year.
 You can visit Milford Sound on foot, via helicopter or via bus tours.

-If you’re in love with everything that the Grand Canyon represents and are closer to Asia than to North America, hop over to China to see the Rainbow Mountains of Zhangye Danxia.
-Considered to be as stunning as the Grand Canyon, this UNESCO World Heritage Site presents dramatic colors of maroon, magenta, yellows and greens due to trace minerals within the sandstone.
+If you’re in love with everything that the Grand Canyon represents and are closer to Asia than to North America, hop over to China to see the Rainbow Mountains of Zhangye Danxia National Geological Park.
+Considered to be as stunning as the Grand Canyon, and one of the most beautiful places in all of China, the mountains present dramatic colors of maroon, magenta, yellows and greens due to trace minerals within the sandstone.

 And finally there’s the great Machu Picchu, the so-called lost civilization of the Incas.
 Machu Picchu was built around the year 1450 and was occupied for almost 100 years before the Spanish Conquest.
 This mesmerizing city was never discovered by the Spaniards and was literally forgotten until the early 20th century, meaning that most of its architectural wonders still remain intact.
 The hike up the hills is an adventure in itself, and this mysterious city looks most beautiful from the Inca Trail lookout point.